Bubobubobubobubo/sardine/docs/configuration.md

 )
 ```

+!!! tip "How to include a new sample folder"

+    SuperDirt treats a wildcard (`*`) at the end of the path to mean that there are named subdirectories.
+If you want to load just one sample directory, omit the wildcard.

 Many people already use the **SuperDirt** audio backend for live-coding, more specifically people working with [TidalCycles](https://tidalcycles.org).
 You will find a lot of configuration tips, tools and extensions by searching in the TOPLAP / Tidal communities forums and chats.

 ### Python